Death Wish 4: The Crackdown: Casting

 For Death Wish 4, Cannon reached an agreement with an independent producer, Pancho Kohner, son of Paul Kohner.
 The senior Kohner was the agent of Charles Bronson.
-Pancho himself had produced (or co-produced) seven previous Bronson films, including St. Ives (1976), The White Buffalo (1977), Love and Bullets (1979), 10 to Midnight (1983), The Evil That Men Do (1984), Murphy's Law (1986), and Assassination (1987).
+Pancho had produced, or co-produced, seven previous Bronson films, including St. Ives (1976), The White Buffalo (1977), Love and Bullets (1979), 10 to Midnight (1983), The Evil That Men Do (1984), Murphy's Law (1986), and Assassination (1987).
 Death Wish 4 was the first film in the series not to be directed by Michael Winner, who was occupied filming Appointment with Death (1988).
-Even so, Winner expressed no interest in directing Death Wish 4 because Bronson was displeased with their previous collaboration on Death Wish 3.
-Both Bronson and Kohner had in mind assigning directorial duties to J. Lee Thompson, who had worked with them in several previous films, and had also had a good working relationship with the producers of Cannon Films.
+Winner expressed no interest in directing Death Wish 4 because Bronson was displeased with their previous collaboration on Death Wish 3.

+Both Bronson and Kohner had in mind assigning directorial duties to J. Lee Thompson, who had worked with them in several previous films, and had a good working relationship with the producers of Cannon Films.
 Bronson was offered 4 million dollars to reprise his role, more than a half of the film's entire budget.
 The temperamental star voiced his displeasure frequently to the writer, Gail Morgan Hickman during the production of Death Wish 4.
 "Charlie was a guy who could be impulsive and unpredictable," Hickman says.
 "Every day, we would show up on the set and Charlie would apart what he was to shoot.
 He would say, 'This sucks.'
 We would quickly go over the morning shoot.
 You couldn't [change] that much, because they were ready to shoot, but we would make some reparations to the dialogue.
 Then, in between takes, we would go over the pages for the afternoon shoot and Charlie would say, 'This sucks'; 'This is stupid'; 'I don't like this'; 'I hate this line here'; 'Why can't he say this".

-The villain "Nathan White" was played by John P. Ryan.
-Golan hired him after loving his work in Runaway Train (1985) and Ryan would say himself that he also loved working with "the Cannon duo".
+The villain Nathan White was played by John P. Ryan.
+Golan hired him after loving his work in Runaway Train (1985) and Ryan stated that he also loved working with "the Cannon duo".
 Erica's actor, Dana Barron said that "The cast was amazing.
 Everyone was happy to be there.
 We felt like we were continuing the [Death Wish] legacy".

 Filming

-The previous three films of the series featured youthful street punks as villains, while the fourth covered new ground featuring adult representatives of organized crime.
+The previous three films of the series featured youthful street punks as villains.
+The fourth covered new ground featuring adult representatives of organized crime.
 Principal photography was originally scheduled to begin in January 1987.
-However, the start was delayed for March 1987, but was delayed once again.
+The start was delayed for March 1987, and was delayed once again.
 The delays were due to stipulations in a line-of-credit agreements that prohibited The Cannon Group, Inc. from having more than two movies in principal photography at the same time.
 Warner Communications Inc. had guaranteed a $25-million line of credit for the financially troubled Cannon Group, Inc. in December 1986.
-Finally, the filming started on April 13, 1987, and most of the scenes were filmed all around Los Angeles.
+Filming started on April 13, 1987.
+Most of the scenes were filmed around Los Angeles.